Resurgence and self-completion in renormalized gauge theories: A non-linear equation from renormalization group

 It is important to stress that the leading term $- R(x)$ in Eq.~\eqref{ODE} determines the position of the poles in the Borel transform of the Green functions.
 In this work, we show that $q$ in Eq.~\eqref{qs} is uniquely fixed from Eq.~\eqref{rbis}, with no need of matching with any skeleton diagram as in Ref.~\cite{Bersini:2019axn} -- see also the discussion in Subsec.~\ref{sub:complete}.
 Ultimately, Eqs.~\eqref{qs} and~\eqref{rbis} are the consequence of the finite radius of convergence of the series~\eqref{PT_ren}.

-The Eq.~\eqref{ODE} shows that the -- necessary -- nonperturbative completion of perturbation theory is resurgent and has the analytical properties of the renormalons (historically found only using estimates based on Feynman diagrams).
+The Eq.~\eqref{ODE} shows that the -- necessary -- nonperturbative completion of perturbation theory is resurgent and has the analytical properties of the renormalons, namely having singularities in the Borel plane as in the example of Eq.~\eqref{QEDrenexample}.
 The parameter $k_1$ in Eq.~\eqref{ODE} determines the type of poles in the Borel transform of the Green functions.
 However, $k_1$ depends on the parameter $h$, which, in turn, comes from the expansion for small $R$ in Eq.~\eqref{g_expand}.
 Being this independent from the loop (perturbative) expansion, $h$ (and $k$) cannot be calculated in perturbation theory.
-The fact that the type of poles is inaccessible from perturbation theory can also be understood as follows: suppose one calculates some renormalon poles by evaluating skeleton diagrams for the two-point Green function.
+The fact that the type of poles is inaccessible from perturbation theory can also be understood as follows: suppose one calculates some renormalon poles by evaluating skeleton diagrams~\footnote{It may help to stress that we call skeleton diagram the kind of diagram first proposed by 't Hooft~\cite{tHooft:1977xjm}, and not the primitive in the Hopf algebra language.} for the two-point Green function(e.g. Ref.~\cite{Neubert:1994vb}).
 Then, higher $n$-point Green functions can be found from the two-point Green function using the Schwinger–Dyson equations.
+As first pointed out in Ref.~\cite{tHooft:1977xjm}, operations of differentiation and integration affect the type of poles but not their position.
 Consequently, the type of poles in the Borel transform of the $n$-point Green function differs from the original singularities in the two-point Green function.
-At the same time, their position remains fixed~\cite{tHooft:1977xjm}.
 However, one can directly estimate the skeleton diagram contribution to the $n$-point Green functions, finding the same kind of singularities of the two-point Green function, evaluated similarly.
 The latter arguments suggest that the type of poles in the Borel transform of the Green functions cannot be reliably estimated from perturbation theory.
 Nevertheless, Eq.~\eqref{ODE} guarantees the applicability of the generalized Borel resummation of Ref.~\cite{Costin1995}.
 Hence, the analytic structure of $R(x)$ can be extracted \textit{a posteriori} from experimental data.